7 ways to beat the heat when pregnant

 As mentioned before, your body has a tendency to hold more water than usual, causing swelling.
 Eating salty food can increase that water retention.
 That’s why it’s best to limit the intake of salt, and swap salty snacks with fresh fruit.

-If you want your body to cool down, start with your feet.
+If you want your body to cool down, and there's no pool or sea within reach, start with your feet.
 Fill up a bucket with cold water and some ice, and dip your toes.
 Perfect while relaxing in the shade.
+Or if you can - take a swim.
+The best way to cool down, while moving your body at the same time.
+Upgrade your swim by wearing the best prettiest pregnancy swimsuit around.
+This one, we mean, duh.

 5. Protect your skin